Is It Your Spark Plugs or Your Ignition Coil That’s Bad?

 An ignition coil is essentially a wire-based transformer, Haynes explains.
 The simplest ones are made out of two coils of wire around an iron core.
 When the magnetic field gets cut off, it creates an electrical current between the inner and outer coils.
 This bumps the 12 volts from the battery into 50,000 volts or even more.

 Why such a high voltage?
 Because that’s what powers the spark plugs.
 Without such a high voltage, the current couldn’t jump across the spark plug’s electrode gap.
 No jumping current, no spark.

 Symptoms of a bad ignition coil vs. a bad spark plug

 Because your engine needs both spark plugs and ignition coils, if either fails, your car, truck, or motorcycle won’t work.
-But diagnosing which one’s the problem can be tricky.
+However, diagnosing which one’s the problem can be tricky.
 That’s because, as Autoblog explains, they share several symptoms.

-Can you fix this on your own?
+Can you fix a faulty ignition coil or spark plug on your own?

 There are ways of diagnosing a faulty ignition coil, regardless of which ignition system you have.